Reading CSV Files in C#: a Tutorial

 Console output of Dataset object

 CSV files have an abundance of issues with how line breaks are handled in fields, or how fields can be contained in quotes that completely block a simple string split approach.
-I have recently discovered the following options when converting CSV in C# .NET by specifying a customizable delimiter instead of using string.Split(',')
+I have recently discovered the following options when converting CSV in C# .NET by specifying a customizable delimiter instead of using string.Split(',') to separate the values in a comma.

 This process advances the reader through the next file.
 We read the CSV field files in TryGetField.
 We use the read function on field fields of the CSV files as record fields.